Animating SVG Gradient Background Colors With CSS Custom Properties

 This ultimately did work, but it seemed to be impossible to use transitions to have the colors gradually change, which led to a less than desirable jarring color swap.

-for the gradient colors
+Using @property for the gradient colors

-Using After almost deciding to settle and just accept that I would not be able to fade the colors in and out nicely, I remembered mask-image and, after some searching, stumbled upon this post which inspired the solution utilizing CSS custom properties.
+After almost deciding to settle and just accept that I would not be able to fade the colors in and out nicely, I remembered mask-image and, after some searching, stumbled upon this post which inspired the solution utilizing CSS custom properties.

 Example